 "No, I cannot keep control and—"

 "What if you could?
 What if you had someone to ground you?"

 Spock shook his head.
 "You think you will stabilize me?
 You?"
 Had he been human, he would have laughed, and that laugh would have been bitter.

-For all the times that Spock had left Jim, Jim had left him, too.
-Deserted him for Antonia, then had the brief fling with Doctor Taylor after the trip back to Earth to find the whales.
+For all the times Spock had left Jim, Jim had left him, too.
+Deserted him for Antonia, then had the brief affair with Doctor Taylor after the trip back to Earth to find the whales.
 Looking back, Spock wondered why Jim had not spent that time reconnecting with him.
-And most recently, he'd had a string of women as seeming counterpoint to Spock's defection to the diplomatic side of the Fleet--and to Valeris.
+And most recently, he had a string of women as seeming counterpoint to Spock's defection to the diplomatic side of the Fleet—and to Valeris.

 What was Christine in all this?
 Another in a string?
 Or something different.

 A pawn?
-Or the cement that might hold them together finally if they didn't kill her in the process?
+Or the cement that might hold them together finally if they did not kill her in the process?

 And was not cement but a pawn of a different sort.
 Neither moved of its own accord.
 Neither had autonomy.

 A whimsical thought.
 His mother's influence came out at the oddest times.